-Across a variety of panel sizes and annual hours worked, we find that 0.0% of PCPs are able to engage in shared decision making for all high-priority preventive services.
-Fortunately, examination of PCP’s non-work hours has yielded a solution: cut back on time spent grooming (who are they trying to fool anyway?), run away with some leisure time, or strip away unnecessary sleep (they didn’t need it in residency training).
-The cost of such a solution is minimal, leading to only 12 additional early retirements among 100 PCPs asked to carry out SDM for all high-priority preventive services.
+Our study demonstrates that PCPs are working too few hours, since across a variety of panel sizes and annual hours worked, we found a 100% prevention-time-space deficit (PTSD) rate for PCPs if they engaged in SDM for all highly-recommended preventive services.
+Fortunately, only about X additional hours a week need be reallocated from PCP’s grooming (who are they trying to fool anyway?), leisure time (patient care is leisure), or unnecessary sleep (they didn’t need it during residency, right?).
+The cost of such a solution is minimal, leading to only 12 additional early retirements per 100 PCPs.
+Impact on mood, relationships, and quality of care were not assessed because of our lack of data and interest.

-Another novel finding is that PCPs have ample time to give, contrary to prevailing wisdom.
-Our method has illuminated a path for others who may wish to pile on, on top of the PCP’s day, their own important quality improvement initiatives.
-For instance, one could tap into PCP’s “relaxing and thinking” time (0.32 hours of the average day) and/or “reading for personal interest” time (0.29 hours) [ref] in order to find an extra hour to engage the worried-well in new modes of care delivery like telehealth or email.
-Still, all methods have their limits: PCP time with children and time asleep cannot be reduced to less than zero.
+Another novel finding is that PCPs, contrary their protestations, have a lot of spare time .
+Future research should explore opportunities reallocation of PCP time to other important quality improvement initiatives.
+For instance, one could tap into PCP’s “relaxing and thinking” time (0.32 hours of the average day) and/or “reading for personal interest” time (0.29 hours) [ref] in order to increase direct access to PCPs on demand (e.g., via telehealth, email, and Facebook).
+Still, all methods have their limits: reallocating PCP time with children and for asleep are bounded by zero.

 Happily, the PCP day can accommodate many more QI initiatives before time is truly out.
 For now, we can carry on feeling as if PCP time is an unlimited resource.
 However, when that dark day does come, it would be nice if PCPs still had a few extra minutes of “relaxing and thinking time.”
 At that point, PCPs will have to refresh their memories about the forgotten spirit of generalism: they’ll need to realize anew they simply cannot do everything and that’s ok.
 Rather than submit to their QI overseers, they’ll have to trust their own clinical judgement.
 In that grim scenario, they’ll have no choice but to focus on first principles of generalism: prioritize and focus on what’s most important for this patient at this time [ref].